passportxyz/passport/iam/README.md

 # IAM / Passport Authority

-From the root of dPoPP run:
+The IAM / Passport Authority is responsible for issuing verifiableCredentials based on verified Provider authentications.

 ```
+# Ensure you copy and update the required variables for the environment
+$ cp ./.env-example.env ./.env

+# Install and start the IAM server
-$ lerna bootstrap
+$ yarn install
-$ yarn start:iam
+$ yarn start
 ```

-Then send a POST request to `http://localhost:65535/api/v0.0.0/challenge` with the following JSON body:
+Then send a POST request to `http://localhost:80/api/v0.0.0/challenge` with the following JSON body:

 ```
 {